How To Measure and Increase Digital Marketing ROI

 Most Popular Digital Marketing Channels

-Below we’ll explore these four digital marketing channels.
-We’ll explain what each one is, and then dive deeper into what their ROIs say about their marketing potential.
+Below I’ll explore these four digital marketing channels in more detail, explaining what each one is, before diving deeper into what their ROIs say about their marketing potential.

 #1.
 Email Marketing